ijlee2/ember-codemod-v1-to-v2/CONTRIBUTING.md

     - Report bug
     - Report outdated dependency

 1. When reporting a bug, please provide details to help me understand what's going on.
-If possible, please use the latest version of `ember-codemod-v1-to-v2` and set up a public demo that I and (other people) can check the code.
+If possible, please use the latest version of `ember-codemod-v1-to-v2` and set up a public demo that I (and others) can check the code.

 </details>